History of anthropology by country: India

 Anthropology in India began under the colonial rule.
 Both European scholars and British administrators contributed to the establishment of Anthropology in India.
 The first anthropological publications started with The Asiatic Society, which was established on 15 January 1784 in Kolkata by Sir William Jones, a philologist although, anthropology was not separately studied in this pioneering centre of learning in India, the scholars in Asiatic Society studied language, history, arts and the sciences.
 The Memorandum of Articles of The Asiatic Society, prepared by Jones read as follows:

 The bounds of investigations will be the geographical limits of Asia, and within these limits its enquiries will be extended to whatever is performed by man or produced by nature.

 The next impetus for Anthropology in India came with the Census operations by the British administration in 1881.Indian census data and its publications included huge amount of anthropological information and the first Census Commissioner Sir H.H.Risley constructed the first racial classification of the Indian population.
 Censuses yielded massive biological and cultural information on the tribes and castes of India, which formed a major source of anthropological data.
-The first Department of Anthropology was established at Calcutta University in 1920 by the famous Indian Vice-Chancellor, Sir Ashutosh Mukhopadhyay and Ananthakrishna Ayer (a pioneering Indian anthropologist) was its Head of the department.
+The first Department of Anthropology was established at Calcutta University in 1920 by the famous Indian Vice-Chancellor, Sir Ashutosh Mukhopadhyay and Dewan Bahadur Dr. L. K. Anantha Krishna Iyer(1861-1937).
+He was a pioneering Indian anthropologist and was its Head of the department.In 1921, Dr. Ananthakrishna Iyer was invited by the University of Calcutta to accept the post of Lecturer in Ethnology to conduct Post- graduate work in the subject and also to organize the Anthropological and Ethnological Department.
+He remained the Head of the Department and the Chairman of the Board of Studies in Anthropology till his retirement in 1932.
 Famous Indian Anthropologists, mostly trained outside India were the founder teachers in the department.
 Ramaprasad Chanda, Panchanan Mitra, B.S.Guha, K.P.
-Chattppadhaya, T.C.Das, N.K.Bose, D.Sen, S.S.Sarkar and wikimany others developed a strong empirical tradition of Anthropology in India characterised by fieldwork in social-cultural anthropology and anthropometry in physical anthropology.
+Chattppadhaya, T.C.Das, N.K.Bose, D.Sen, S.S.Sarkar and many others developed a strong empirical tradition of Anthropology in India characterized by fieldwork in social-cultural anthropology and anthropometry in physical anthropology.
 The thrust on a holistic approach was the cardinal feature of anthropology in India.
 In contrast to Europe, Indian anthropologists paid more importance to the collection of data from the field rather than on building theories.